grenas405/meta-operating-system/docs/REPL_COMPARISON.md

 ✅ Professional aesthetics
 ✅ Enhanced usability

-This brings the Meta-OS kernel interface up to the standards of modern DevOps tools like k9s, htop, and other advanced terminal UIs.
+This brings the Genesis OS kernel interface up to the standards of modern DevOps tools like k9s, htop, and other advanced terminal UIs.